Big Brother 22 (American season): Format

 This is the first season since Big Brother 14 not to hold a "Battle Back" competition.

 HouseGuests

-On July 23, 2020, CBS confirmed the season would be an All-Stars edition with previous HouseGuests taking part.
+On July 23, 2020, CBS confirmed the season would be an All-Stars edition with previous HouseGuests.
 This was the second All-Stars edition in the history of the program after the seventh season in 2006.
 The HouseGuests were revealed during the live season premiere on August 5, 2020.